 Celebrate Hispanic Heritage Month: Honoring Rich Cultures & Histories

-of Hispanic Heritage Month
+History of Heritage Month

 Hispanic Heritage Month is a lively celebration that honors the histories, cultures, and contributions of American citizens with roots in Spain, Mexico, the Caribbean, and Central and South America.
 This month-long party kicks off on September 15 and wraps up on October 15 each year.
 But it all started as a modest week-long observance.

-Back in June 1968, California Congressman George E. Brown, riding the wave of the movement, proposed Hispanic Heritage Week.
+Back in June 1968, California Congressman George E. Brown, riding the wave of the , proposed Hispanic Heritage Week.
 Congress gave it the green light on September 17, 1968, officially recognizing National Hispanic Heritage Week on September 15 and 16 each year.
 President Lyndon B. Johnson issued the first Hispanic Heritage Week presidential proclamation on September 17, 1968, giving the celebration its initial boost.

 Fast forward two decades, and the observance got a major upgrade.
 In 1988, President Ronald Reagan signed a bill extending the celebration from a week to a full month, covering the period from September 15 to October 15.
 This expansion became law on August 17, 1988, with the approval of Public Law 100-402.
 President George H.W.
 Bush made it official on September 14, 1989, declaring the 31-day period as National Hispanic Heritage Month (History.com).